saikalyankanika/react-sample-ksk/README.md

         }))
     })
     ```
 - root_domain (string) - Root domain for the application.
-This is the parent domain where the NS records will be created for the application hosted zone for DNS delegation
+This is the parent domain where the NS records will be created for the sub-domain hosted zone for DNS delegation
 - app_subdomain(string) - The subdomain name to use for the aplication. e.g. "web"
 - app_name (string) - Name of the application used for tagging resources
 - app_hosted_zone_name (string) - Name of the hosted zone for the application dns records.
-This zone will be created by the Terraform code
+This zone will be created by the Terraform code. e.g. "playground"
 - image_path (string) - Path to ECR repository to pull the image from
 - image_tag (string) - The tag to fetch for the image from the repository